mysticetus-inc/dotcom/site/content/industry/pso-provider/_index.md

 {{< components/feature-highlight
 	title="Data driven mitigation"
 	subTitle="Make informed, defensible mitigation decisions"
 	text="Your client counts on you to avoid costly judgement errors.
 They - and governmental regulators - also count on you to document the conditions of the permit and the law were followed.
 You can't do this in a legally-defensible, auditable manner with error-prone scribbles on paper or random notes in Excel.
-Mysticetus prevents unnecessary operational delays and false shutdowns.
-Enhance crew professionalism by eliminating guesswork.
-Mysticetus presents a comprehensive, crystal clear picture for all project observers - whether on vessel, in aircraft, or stationed on land - to see in real time." image="mysticetus-data-driven-decisions.png"
+Mysticetus prevents unnecessary shutdowns and highlights your crew's professionalism by eliminating paper or spreadsheet-driven guesswork.
+Mysticetus was specifically designed to be used by PSOs on mitigation operations.
+It presents a comprehensive, crystal clear picture for all project observers - whether on vessel, in aircraft, or stationed on land - to see in real time." image="mysticetus-data-driven-decisions.png"
 >}}